1dylan1/cmdr/README.md

 Entering interactive shell mode with a start command included:

 `cmdr --addr 127.0.0.1:27015 --pwd your_rcon_password --cmd "status" --it`

+Entering an interactive shell from the minecraft environment, specified in the default config:

+`cmdr --env minecraft -it`

+Executing a command from a custom configuration, with a different minecraft environment:

+`cmdr --cfg /home/jdoe/servers.yaml --env minecraft --cmd "say hello"`

 ### Interactive mode